ciaralynch72/CI-Project-1/README.md

 ![Community page of Kilworth Farmers' Market](docs/readme_images/community_page.PNG)

 #### Gallery Page
-The Gallery page showcases som of the vendors that will be attending the market along with a caption of their names for let site visitors know what they can expect to see at the market.
+The Gallery page showcases some of the vendors that will be attending the market along with a caption of their names for let site visitors know what they can expect to see at the market.

 The gallery was created using fancybox to allow site visitors to easily browse through the vendors.